 Flex Days: Las Positas College holds two scheduled Flex Days per year (fall and spring) to provide opportunities for faculty, classified professionals, and administrators to participate in professional development activities in accordance with Title 5 section 55726 (III.A.14-4).
 Flex Days are mandatory for full-time faculty.
 Part-time faculty are always welcome but they are only obligated to attend if their class is cancelled due to mandatory flex days.
 Then they would attend for the same length of time as their class.
 Part-time faculty teaching online are not obligated to attend (III.A.14-5).
 In addition, full-time faculty are expected to complete Variable Flex which a proposal and subsequent documentation is submitted to their area dean.
-New or ongoing professional development committee chair (III.A.14-6).
+New or ongoing professional development needs are identified and shared throughout the campus via the professional development committee chair (III.A.14-6).
 Classified professionals and administrators are encouraged to attend flex days.